This week, we summarize the top five news articles and studies in the low-carb realm, plus some success stories.

 - The Guardian reports that Britain’s NHS will begin a staged rollout of a trial prescribing a very low-calorie liquid diet to reverse diabetes.
 While it is terrific to see physicians and health systems treating type 2 diabetes as a reversible condition rather than a progressive chronic disease, remission with this approach is highly dependent on maintaining weight loss.
 Over the long term, maintaining weight loss by restricting calories has a very poor track record indeed.
 What makes more sense for reversing type 2 diabetes?
 Carbohydrate restriction.

-- A new study, published in Expert Review of Clinical Pharmacology, reviewed data from over a million individuals and concluded that LDL does not cause heart disease.
+- A new study, published in Expert Review of Clinical Pharmacology, reviewed data from over a million individuals and concluded that LDL does not appear to cause heart disease.
 This is in direct contradiction to a recent publication of the European Society of Cardiology stating that elevated LDL does directly cause heart disease.
 Who is correct, and how do we know what is best for our long-term health?
 Cardiologist Bret Scher unpacks this controversy.

 - Doctors Robert Lustig and Peter Attia dig into the details of the problems with sugar (well, fructose) in this ~80 min podcast (it flies by).
 Lustig makes the case for minimizing ultra-processed and packaged products in favor of eating real, whole foods; he schools parents to avoid “anything with a label.”